module 1Lab.Path where

 not-a-path i (i = i1) = false

-This represents the following shape: Two disconnected points, with completely unrelated values at each endpoint of the interval.
+Graphically, our not-a-path is represented by the following rather boring shape: two disconnected points, with completely unrelated values at each endpoint of the interval.

 ExtensibilityπŸ”—

+With the type theory aside, let’s get to examples.
 Suppose we have a partial element of Bool which is true on the left endpoint of the interval, and undefined elsewhere.
 This is a partial element with one interval variable, so it would be extended by a path β€” a 1-dimensional cube.
-The reflexivity path is a line in Bool, which is true on the left endpoint of the interval (in fact, it is true everywhere), so we say that refl extends the partial element.
+The reflexivity path is a line in Bool, which is true on the left endpoint of the interval (in fact, it is true everywhere), so we say that refl extends this partial element.

-We can formalise the red-black extensibility diagram above by defining the partial element left-true and giving refl to inS, the constructor for _[_↦_].
+Diagramatically, we’ll depict extensions by drawing the relevant partial element in red, and the total element in black.
+In Agda, we write extension types using the type former _[_↦_], which is written mixfix as A [ Ο† ↦ p ].
+We can formalise the red-black extensibility diagram above by defining the partial element left-true, and giving refl to inS, the constructor for _[_↦_].

 private